The exhibition of the draft Sydney Plan has now closed

-The Sydney Plan will guide how the NSW Government manages growth in the Sydney region over the next 20 years.
+The Sydney Plan is a strategic land use plan that will guide how the NSW Government manages growth in the Sydney region over the next 20 years.

-It covers 33 local government areas and lays out a plan for housing, infrastructure, jobs, sustainability and vibrant communities.
-The aim of the plan is to make Sydney a great place to live, work, and enjoy now and into the future.
+It covers 33 local government areas and sets out how Sydney will accommodate a growing population, while ensuring that communities have access to housing, infrastructure, jobs, sustainability and vibrant places to live and work now and into the future.

-• state and local strategic planning and assessments
+• state and local strategic planning and assessment processes

 • infrastructure planning and prioritisation